No products in the cart.

 stroke patient talking with therapist about pseudobulbar affect treatment

-This condition causes extreme emotional reactions that are oftentimes inappropriate to the situation or context.
-For example, you might start sobbing uncontrollably when you are only mildly sad about something, or laughing at situations that are not necessarily funny.
+Uncontrollable emotional outbursts are common after stroke and are often attributed to a condition known as pseudobulbar affect.
+This secondary effect of stroke leads to extreme emotional reactions that may be inappropriate to the situation or context.
+For example, you might start sobbing uncontrollably when you are only mildly sad about something.
+Another example includes laughing at situations that are not necessarily funny.

-Cause of Pseudobulbar Affect
+Causes of Pseudobulbar Affect

-However, it’s important to know that every stroke is different and every brain is wired a bit differently.
-This means that pseudobulbar affect is not limited to strokes within the limbic system.
+If a stroke impacts any of these areas, this can result in emotional disturbances like pseudobulbar affect.
+Survivors should take care to remember that every stroke is different and every brain is wired uniquely.
+This means that pseudobulbar affect is not limited to strokes within the limbic system or cerebellum.

 Symptoms of Pseudobulbar Affect

-Typically, these emotions are exaggerated responses to something the person already feels.
+The hallmark symptom of pseudobulbar affect is random, uncontrollable emotional outbursts such as laughter or crying.
+Often, these emotions are exaggerated responses to something the person already feels.
 Sometimes, however, the emotions might not reflect the person’s true feelings.

-Important: Avoid Misdiagnosis for Pseudobulbar Affect Treatment
+Avoiding Misdiagnosis of Pseudobulbar Affect

-However, because of the way this condition affects emotional expression, doctors often mislabel it as post-stroke depression, or some other mood disorder.
-But it is critical to get an accurate diagnosis for PBA because treatment can differ.
+The most common treatments for pseudobulbar affect include medication and psychotherapy.
+However, because of the way this condition affects emotional expression, it is often mislabeled as post-stroke depression or another mood disorder.
+It is critical to get an accurate diagnosis for pseudobulbar affect as treatment can differ between these different conditions.

+To help your doctor find the right treatment for you, try to be as specific as you can about your symptoms.
 For example, one of the key differences between pseudobulbar affect and depression is that PBA causes outbursts of crying or laughter for no apparent reason.
 In addition, these outbursts tend to last only a short time and may occur several times in a day.

 Therefore, do not simply tell your doctor that you cry or laugh more after your stroke.
 Be specific and tell them that there is often no reason for your emotional outbursts.
 This will help your doctor give you an accurate diagnosis.
+Additionally, it can be helpful to keep a journal of these outbursts to allow your medical team to better understand any patterns or specific symptoms.
+Once you get the right diagnosis, your medical team can help you identify different treatments to address your pseudobulbar affect.

 Medical Treatments for Pseudobulbar Affect